Cheeky looking cockatoo

 Treats:

 Siddle Veterinary Service is an independent, fully mobile equine-only veterinary service founded by Mark Siddle MRCVS (BEVA accredited) and run with his wife Chantal.
 The clinic is set up strongly for breeding/stud medicine and reproductive work, alongside a mobile caseload supported by on-the-road diagnostics (digital radiography, ultrasound, video endoscopy) and a 12-stable rehabilitation facility.
-From the latest reviews available to us, owners most often describe thorough investigations (including scanning during appointments) and being fitted in quickly for a pony needing help.
-A recurring concern in multiple reviews is front-desk/phone communication, including reports of blunt or rude calls, and frustrations around admin (billing emails, record transfers, and an up-front £45 payment request for bookings).

 Our Score (25/100)